KaiyuSugiyama/studentactual/_posts/2023-08-15-table_ranking.md

 ## The Benefits of Having a Markdown Table
-Having a markdown table makes it an easy-to-read,
+Having a markdown table makes it an easy-to-read, and is more interactive as you can show numerous entries at one time.